 # gets the current selection from the active view

-# selects objects from this selection in active view
+# select objects from this selection in active view

 # Power Selection